Dolphins and

-Dolphins and whales in Greece & Turkey
+Dolphins & Whales in Greece

-was indeed founded by the ancient Greeks.
+Cetaceans – the biological order to which whales, dolphins and porpoises belong – appear on many ancient wall paintings, pottery, coins, jewellery etc. In fact, these marine mammals have been a part of Greek civilisation for over three and a half thousand years and the science of cetology was indeed founded by the ancient Greeks.
 The first scientific report on dolphins and whales is Historia Animalium written by Aristotle, and dates back to 350 BCE.

-To correctly identify the four most commonly sighted dolphins, as well as the four most commonly sighted whales, their characteristics are outlined below.
-A further Identification Guide as well as a Test Your Knowledge Quiz can be found towards the end of this page.
+To correctly identify the four most commonly sighted dolphins, as well as the four most commonly sighted whales in these waters, their characteristics are outlined below.

 Striped dolphin

-) is named after its dark bluish-black stripe running across the entire length of the body.
+The Striped dolphin Stenella coeruleoalba is named after its dark bluish-black stripe running across the entire length of the body.

 In the east Mediterranean the Striped dolphin is the most common and most sighted dolphin and here they seem to prey primarily on cephalopods